ibm-cloud-docs/openwhisk/pkg_push_notifications.md

 1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page ](https://cloud.ibm.com/functions/create){: external}.

-2. Using the namespace drop-down menu in the top-right corner, select the namespace that you want to install the {{site.data.keyword.cos_full_notm}} package into.
+2. Using the namespace drop-down menu, select the namespace that you want to install the {{site.data.keyword.cos_full_notm}} package into.

 3. Click **Install Packages**.